 Anthony_Avallone,_MD: It sounds like your main issue is incomplete response to medical therapy for BPH.
 If your PVR is significant, your doctor should consider evaluating you further with cystoscopy to look into the bladder and prostate.
 Although most patients can be managed with medicines now, some still require surgical treatment for BPH, especially if they develop chronic retention.

-jercleclin: My doctor prescribed alfusozin, which is supposed to relax or smooth the muscles at the bottom of the bladder to enable more urine to pass through.
+jercleclin: My doctor prescribed Alfuzosin, which is supposed to relax or smooth the muscles at the bottom of the bladder to enable more urine to pass through.
 After a couple of years, I’ve received no discernible relief.
 He then prescribed finasteride, which is supposed to help shrink the prostate.
 Again, no help.
 I now have retrograde ejaculation and my prostate has enlarged where my doctor said he was concerned urination may become difficult.
 I have two questions: Could finasteride actually cause the prostate to grow instead of shrinking it?
 Can retrograde ejaculation be reversed?

 Anthony_Avallone,_MD: Finasteride should not cause the prostate to grow, but some growth might still occur while taking the medicine.
-Alfusozin is more likely to cause retrograde ejaculation and this should reverse itself if the medicine is discontinued.
+Alfuzosin is more likely to cause retrograde ejaculation and this should reverse itself if the medicine is discontinued.